devil2554/exam-cheating-detection/README.md

     -Ensure good lighting on face
     -Remove glasses if they cause glare
     -Adjust camera position to be face-level
+Problem: Book detection working, but not perfect
+Solution:
+    -

 ## Contributing
 Contributions are welcome!
 Please open an issue or pull request for any improvements.